weaveworks-experiments/fleeet/docs/design/assemblages.md

 Stefan says: I think you should consider multi-accounts instead of just multi-az, as most large AWS clients can't run into a single account.
 Reaching the same KMS from multiple accounts is a different story to multi-AZ.

+**How to deal with secrets**

+A remote assemblage does not come with secrets; it specifies how to obtain the secrets.
+There will always be some groundwork on a cluster to make secrets readable, whether it's supplying a GPG key or assigning IAM roles.

 **How do rollouts work?**